 “A good therapist is someone who joins you in your deepest darkness with a flashlight to help you find your way out”.

-My name is Nishat and I am a High Intensity Cognitive Behavioural Psychotherapist accredited under the British Association for Behavioural and Cognitive Psychotherapies.
+My name is Nishat and I’m a Cognitive Behavioural Psychotherapist accredited under the British Association for Behavioural and Cognitive Psychotherapies.

 What to expect from therapy